 The population of this research was all women giving birth in 2020 in Tasikmalaya.
 The number of the population was estimated to be approximately 1129 women.
-We chose the sample according to the purposive sampling technique that the researcher decided who the respondents became by referring to some specific requirements following the inclusion criteria (table 1).
+We chose the sample according to purposive sampling technique.
+Purposive sampling is one of the non-random sampling methods in which the researcher decided who became the respondents by referring to some specific requirements.
 The specific requirements must be in line with the goal of the research.
+The inclusion criteria were as follows (Table 1).